-Information about calls for expression of interests and proposals for the procurement of the space and ground components of the flagship programs and dissemination infrastructures is available at the EU TED portal and the Space Platform.
+Information about calls for expression of interests and proposals for the procurement of the space and ground components of the flagship programs and dissemination infrastructures is available at the EU TED portal.

 For procurements related to the Copernicus Climate Change and Atmosphere Monitoring Services, information is also available at the European Centre for Medium-Range Weather Forecasts (ECMWF) dedicated eProcurement portal.